-SPAN 217-218 SPANISH FOR HERITAGE SPEAKERS (C)\
+SPAN 217-218 SPANISH FOR HERITAGE SPEAKERS (C)

 This is a two-semester course sequence.
-It is designed for students, usually born in the United States, who have learned Spanish in their home environment but need formal training to improve their communicative skills.
+It is an intermediate level course designed for students, usually born in the United States, who have learned Spanish in their home environment as well as in high school but need additional formal training to improve their communicative skills.
 The course helps students develop proficiency in reading and writing and provides an introduction to the culture and civilization of Spanish-speaking peoples.
 The course is for heritage speakers only (3 credits each).